 Blue Planet’s holistic approach to closed-loop automation allows service providers to leverage a dynamic view of network and service resources to derive business insights that shape network control policies and inform IT systems with real-time information.
 The awareness of network state and analysis of performance data triggers policy-guided actions back into the programmable network, optimizing network planning, service fulfillment, and assurance.
 This open, data-driven approach optimally aligns and accelerates mission-critical business processes that span the network and IT to deliver faster time to revenue, reduced costs, and ultimately a better customer experience.

 But it’s not just about a new set of tools that will make this move to intelligent automation possible.
 Every network is different.
 Every customer I talk to has their own history and challenges that are built into their unique processes, and even the culture of their business.

 This ethos within each service provider is not to be taken lightly, as many times it is the difference between success and failure in a digital transformation.
 And failure is not an option.

 As I recently pointed out in an interview with TM Forum, this transformation is a must-do or don’t-survive tipping point.
 Historically, much of the focus within service providers has been around technological innovation.
 The challenge today isn't about technology; it’s a business-model challenge.
 How are service providers going to continue to monetize what they deliver to the world, differently, given how people are consuming their services today?
 It's a fundamental business model shift, and the cemeteries of business are filled with the logos of companies that didn't know how to make the switch.

 Our Blue Planet team aims to help.

 For more on our vision around the future of intelligent software-based network automation, read our Intelligent Automation White Paper.
-I also invite you to join Kailem Anderson, VP of Blue Planet Product Management and R&D, on Feb 14 for a live discussion on this topic and how to help your IT and network operations come together.
+I also invite you to join Kailem Anderson, VP of Blue Planet Product Management and R&D, for a discussion on this topic and how to help your IT and network operations come together.